What It Takes For the Urban Indian Woman to Dissent

 Financial abuse especially carries on from familial to spousal abuse, she said.
 “Telling women that the family elders will take care of money matters, or that they’re not responsible enough to take care of their own money soon turns into their spouse ‘allowing’ them to work — and that becoming this debt they owe your spouse,” she said.
 “Another big problem is the spouse controlling the woman’s finances, which makes them vulnerable to domestic abuse situations.”

 Coping strategies for young women living with families like these differ from small-scale ranting, to actively seeking out therapy for mental illness and exhaustion, to moving states or whole continents to avoid their family.
 For women like R, the pickings are slim.
 “If I choose to move out of my parent’s home to live separately in the same city while unmarried, I will probably be disowned.
 Leaving aside my financial situation, I don’t have the emotional strength to disown them, even though I have nearly no relationship with them.”

 Few urban women can afford strength of opinion, to be water-cannoned and arrested, to live life on their own terms, to have their identity out and proud, regardless of community opinion.
 Fewer still can break away from family and live with no contact.
 While tales of family-perpetrated terrors like honor killings and extreme violence seem like they could never happen in cosmopolitan circles, subtler methods accomplish the same end in India’s cities (though, a terrifying, gradual uptick in urban honor killings has been observed).
-Thus, “where the mind is without fear and the head is held high,” fear still remains a powerful deterrent to women’s free thought.
+As urban Indian culture attempts to catch up with discourse around equal rights for all genders, fear still remains a powerful deterrent to women’s free thought.